chase-moskal/renraku/README2.md

   ```

 ### logging
-- you can stick a `LogResponder` into many things
+- you can stick a `LoggerTap` into many things
   ```ts
   import {LoggerTap} from "@e280/renraku"
   ```